p00ya/browser-activity/README.md

         ./chrome-discord-bridge -install

     This will write a file `io.github.p00ya.cdb.json` to Google Chrome's user configuration directory (the location varies between operating systems).
+On Windows, it will write the file to the working directory, and then add an entry to the Windows registry.
+See the [Chrome documentation](https://developer.chrome.com/docs/apps/nativeMessaging/#native-messaging-host-location) for locations.

 That's it - you don't need to run `chrome-discord-bridge` manually; Chrome will start it on demand.